ggodreau/c3t2/README.md

-# c3t2
-Course 3 Task 2 updates
+# Hadoop Streaming in AWS EMR

 This is a collection of scripts to map/reduce and process a hadoop streaming job within AWS run against common crawl textData files.